 Children are over-stimulated very easily.
 Children who are learning to get used to experiences that they’ve never had before often cry or fuss.
 Think about how it would feel to go out in the snow for the first time.
 If you were small and didn’t understand the weather, it would be really confusing!

-Make baby comfortable in the bath.
-If your child is an infant (and can’t sit up), make sure that the tub or mat isn’t scratchy.
+If you have a bathmat in the tub to keep her from slipping, what does it feel like?
+If your child is an infant (and can’t sit up), make sure that the tub or mat isn’t scratchy or bumpy.
 You can buy thin foam blocks to float your baby on the top of the water as well, so she is never in danger of getting water over too much of her face.

 If your child is older, but seems overwhelmed by the bath, start in steps.
 If he is afraid of the water, start with an inch or less.
 If he doesn’t want to take off clothes, start with clothes on.
 (Who cares, he is in the bath!)
 Gradually add more water.
 Work up to taking off more items of clothes.